mrabello23/algorithms-data-structures/docs/data-structures.md

 - right has to be high than a current node (right > node)
 - you know what size to search based on parent node
 - not so good with unbalanced sizes

+# trie

+- a form of search tree where an internal node represents a split in the key space at a predetermined location, rather than split based on the actual key values seen;
+- a simple binary search trie for key values in the range 0 to 1023 would store all records with key values less than 512 on the left side of the tree, and all records with key values equal to or greater than 512 on the right side of the tree;
+- a trie is always a full tree;